There was a big smile on her face.

 1 Los Reyes Magos (Spanish 1)

-Christmas season might be over in January where you live, but not in the Spanish-speaking countries.
+Christmas season might be over on 2 January where you live, but not in the Spanish-speaking countries.

 El Día de Reyes (6 January) is a big celebration, and we’d like your students to know it well.